 It never hurts to apply

-Her grades will make her a very competitive applicant, and I think it will definitely give her an edge in the application process.
-Because this is a second career for her, and time is money, I think it’s a great idea to apply early.
+Her grades will make her a very competitive applicant, and time is money, I think it’s a great idea to apply early.